-- The total number of marks for this component has increased from 30 to 40 marks. - Candidates are assessed on three parts: an interview, a short talk and a discussion. - Candidates are only given a Speaking assessment card for part 2 (short talk).
+Changes to assessment Paper 2 Listening (including changes to specimen papers) continued The Listening paper is now 100% multiple-choice. • The total number of marks for this component is now 40.
+The duration of the test is now approximately 50 minutes.
+Candidates answer 40 multiple-choice questions.
+At the end of the test, candidates transfer their answers on to a separate answer sheet.
+Paper 3 Speaking • The total number of marks for this component has increased from 30 to 40 marks. • Candidates are assessed on three parts: an interview, a short talk and a discussion.
+Candidates are only given a speaking assessment card for part 2 (short talk).
 The questions for part 1 (interview) and part 3 (discussion) are listed in the teacher/examiner notes and are not handed to candidates.

-Other changes

-- The syllabus is no longer in a shared document with IGCSE English as a Second Language (0511) (Count-in Speaking). - The teacher/examiner notes have been simplified and made more accessible. - New support materials will be available for this syllabus.
+Other changes • The syllabus is no longer in a shared document with IGCSE English as a Second Language (0510) (Speaking Endorsement). • The teacher/examiner notes have been simplified and made more accessible.
+New support materials will be available for this syllabus.
 Existing support materials will be updated to reflect the revised syllabus and specimen materials.